Feyerabend/vm/debug/README.md

 almost the same as 'ed.py'.
 There are always room for improvement, but cut off with regards to pegagogical values.

-The second editor, 'ed2.py', includes a built-in logger, which distinguishes it from 'ed.py'.
+Futher it includes a built-in logger, which distinguishes it from 'ed.py'.
 Despite this improvement, the functionality remains largely similar to the previous version.
 The 'log.txt' is hardcoded for every text that runs through the editor.
 (This could be made more dynamic as an option at the command line, e.g. connecting a log to only one text file.)

-Logs can look like:
+Logs are custom-built and may vary in format.
+They can appear as
+follows:

 ```log
 2024-07-26 19:57:36 | LOAD | NAME = trad.txt